-DeVerberate 2 targets early reflections and late reverberation separately in two different algorithms.
-The Early reflections filter estimates the impulse response first reflections arriving up to around 50 milliseconds after the direct sound.
-DeVerberate optionally applies an inverse filter to reduce the effect of these early reflections which alter the frequency response of the signal and decrease the intelligibility and fidelity of the signal.
+In addition to the reverb tail, strong resonances in the frequency spectrum are often a problem when dealing with unwanted reverb in small rooms.
+The resonances are caused be the first strong reflections arriving shortly after the direct sound.
+DeVerberate has a separate Early reflections filter that estimates the impulse response of the first reflections arriving up to around 50 milliseconds after the direct sound.
+DeVerberate optionally applies an inverse filter to reduce the effect of these early reflections which decrease the intelligibility and fidelity of the signal.